Get A Free Legal Consultation

 Composed of a high percentage of chrysotile asbestos, these sheets were manufactured on conventional papermaking machines and then saturated with tar or asphalt.
 Asbestos was used in the roofing felt because of its stability and rot-proofing capabilities.
 It also allowed a slight movement of the felt to accommodate expansion/contraction movements of the building structures without cracking the felt.
 The strength and durability of asbestos, paired with its high moisture, heat and fire resistance made it seem desirable for roofing.

 Cleanup and removal of the leftover debris therefore created a huge risk for asbestos exposure among workers who had no idea they were being exposed to a harmful toxin.
 Removal could be even more hazardous.
-Though built up roofs constructed with asbestos roofing felts generally remained stable and working for 20 or more years, the tear out processes often required chopping or sawing the existing roof membrane into pieces to be pried or scraped from the roof deck – the text book scenario for dispersing floating debris into the air.
+Though built up roofs constructed with asbestos roofing felts generally remained stable and working for 20 or more years, the tear out processes often required chopping or sawing the existing roof membrane into pieces to be pried or scraped from the roof deck — the textbook scenario for dispersing deadly asbestos fibers into the air.

 Johns Manville’s brand-name roofing felt, called Flexstone, was marketed for its numerous benefits, such as its smooth surface and fireproof qualities.
 The following corporations have been documented as using asbestos in their roofing felts.